Ganesh Pujan Samagri List: गणेश पूजन सामग्री लिस्ट

 Yes, Ganesh Chaturthi Puja is a festival that welcomes people of all faiths to participate in the celebrations and seek Lord Ganesha's blessings.

-What is the significance of decorating with Rangoli during Ganesh Pujan?
+What is the significance of decorating with Rangoli during Ganesh Puja?

 Rangoli is a traditional art form that symbolizes welcoming prosperity and good luck into the home.
-It is used to create a festive and auspicious atmosphere during Ganesh Pujan.
+It is used to create a festive and auspicious atmosphere during Ganesh Puja.

 Why is the coconut considered an essential item for Ganesh Pujan?